MK316/Collaboration26/mini-project/sample.md

 - 🟢 Easy = very beginner-friendly
 - 🟡 Medium = possible, but needs some learning
 - 🔴 Hard = less suitable for beginners
-- ⚪ No = not mainly designed for this
+- ⚪ Not the main role

 | Item | Gradio | Hugging Face Spaces | Streamlit |
 |---|---|---|---|